kparc/kcc/README.md

 ### no stinking loops

 This part might be easier to digest than the previous, especially if you are familiar with functional programming.
-The title, burrowed without permission from (a legendary resource on k)[http://nsl.com], says it all - no matter how you try, you will not find a k construct that resembles an explicit `for` loop.
-It is simply absent, and not just because it is verbose and causes untold damages from the same trivial errors people keep on making coding `for` loops.
+The title, which we borrowed without permission from [a legendary k resource](http://nsl.com), says it all - no matter how you try, you will not find a k construct that resembles an explicit `for` loop.
+It is simply absent, and not just to avoid untold damages from trivial errors people keep making in their `for` loops.
-Technically speaking, `while` construct does exist in k, but this fact is better be ignored just to avoid temptation.
+Although there is a `while` construct in k, it is almost never used in practice.

-The main reason explicit loops are missing from k is because they are *unnecessary*.
-Of course k has loops, but they are *implicit* and hardly ever referred to by that name.
-Also, it comes without saying that k supports **recursion**, which is a no less elegant way to avoid loops in many situations.

-An idea that displaces thinking in explicit loops is a simple and strong abstraction known as *adverbs*.
+The main reason explicit loops are deprecated in k is because they are usually unnecessary.
+The idea that displaces them is a simple and strong abstraction known as *adverbs*.
 Before we see them in action, it helps to understand why they are called that way:

-An **adverb** if a **modifier** that takes some **verb** (which is a short way of saying "a user-defined function or a native operator"), and makes that verb's action applicable to an **input vector** in some desirable way to produce an **output**, which can be a scalar value or another vector, depending on which adverb is used.
+An **adverb** if a **modifier** that takes some **verb** (which is a short way of saying "a user-defined function or native operator"), and makes that verb's action applicable to an **input vector** in some desirable way to produce an **output**, which can be a scalar value or another vector, depending on which adverb is used.